 It’s prevalent in adult leafhoppers that pick it up when feeding on other plants.

-Once they’re infected, they carry it for the rest of their life.
+Once infected, they carry it for the rest of their lives.
 It only takes one leafhopper with the virus to sample your tomato plant to infect it.

 The signs of Curly Top Virus (as the name implies) are the leaves at the top of your tomato plant curling.

-The direction will be an upward curl, sort of like cupping inward toward the center.
+The direction will be an upward curl, like cupping inward toward the center.

 The “Top” part in the name is important because the upward curl this causes is similar to the damage inflicted by the tomato pinworm.